4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 Kandy tour

-As with any other destination, just exercise caution and always buy tickets to experiences from proper ticket offices, or in advance online.
+As with any other destination, exercise caution and always buy tickets to experiences from proper ticket offices, or in advance online.

 Temple of the Tooth Relic